Estimating class separability of text embeddings with persistent homology: Background on Persistent Homology

 One thing that is special about $\mathrm{VR}_\epsilon(X)$ is that $\epsilon$ can be chosen such that the Vietoris-Rips is homotopy-equivalent to the manifold from which $X$ comes from; see Proposition 3.1 in \cite{niyogi2008finding} for more details on how $\epsilon$ can be appropriately chosen to ensure the homotopy-equivalence property.
 In other words, descriptions of the topology of the right $\mathrm{VR}_{\epsilon}$ translate to the topology of the original manifold.

 Everything described thus far is standard simplicial homology.
 However, when applied to noisy real data (represented as point clouds), small differences in the distance between points could imply a large difference in terms of the topology.
 To account for this, PH considers the Vietoris-Rips filtration, $\{K_\epsilon: \epsilon \geq 0\}$.
-As $\epsilon$ grows, the topology of $K_{\epsilon}$ changes as a result of increasing the radius of every ball in Equation~\ref{eq:vr-def}.
+As $\epsilon$ grows, the topology of $K_{\epsilon}$ changes as a result of increasing the radius of every ball in Equation~\eqref{eq:vr-def}.
 For example, connected components that appeared at scale $\epsilon = \epsilon_2$ (birth time) may merge into one component at scale $\epsilon_5 > \epsilon_2$ (death time).
 PH tracks those changes as $\epsilon$ increases from $0$ to infinity, providing the birth and death time for topological features as well as their total number at each scale.

 We call the difference between the death time and the birth time of a topological feature the \emph{persistence time} of the feature.
-Features with large persistence times tend to be the most topologically important.
+Features with large persistence times tend to be the most topologically important~\cite{Hensel_2021}.
 In this work, we only concern ourselves with the persistence times of the connected components (i.e., corresponding to $H_0$) which we get from the \texttt{ripser} Python library \citep{ctralie2018ripser}.
+All such persistence times are positive numbers.